gapietro/ServiceNow_UpdateAll/README.md

 ## Deployment Instructions

-### Using ServiceNow CLI/SDK
+### Using ServiceNow SDK

-This package can be deployed using the ServiceNow CLI/SDK.
+This package can be deployed using the ServiceNow SDK.
 Follow these steps:

 #### Prerequisites
-- Node.js (LTS version recommended)
+- Node.js (v18.16.1 or later recommended)
-- ServiceNow CLI installed: `npm install -g @servicenow/cli`
+- ServiceNow SDK installed: `npm install -g @servicenow/sdk`
 - Access to a ServiceNow instance with admin privileges

 #### Steps